contiki-ng/contiki-ng/doc/platforms/openmote.md

 ## Port Features

 The port is organized as follows:
-* the derivers for CC2538 CPU are located in the `arch/cpu/cc2538` folder,
+* the drivers for CC2538 CPU are located in the `arch/cpu/cc2538` folder,
 * the OpenMote port is located in the `arch/platform/openmote` folder where:
   * `dev` contains drivers for various sensors,
   * `openmote-cc2538` includes configuration for the OpenMote-CC2538 board,
   * `openmote-b` includes configuration for the OpenMote-B board.
-* the driver for AT86RF215 radio (available only on OpenMote B) is located in `arch/dev/radio/at86rf215`.
+* the driver for AT86RF215 radio (available only on OpenMote-B) is located in `arch/dev/radio/at86rf215`.

 ## Prerequisites and Setup